Leon County, Florida: Florida State University

 Florida State University (commonly called Florida State or FSU) is an American public space-grant and sea-grant research university.
 It has a 1,391.54-acre (5.631-km2) campus in Tallahassee.
 In 2017, it had nearly 42,000 students.
 It is a senior member of the State University System of Florida.
 Founded in 1851, it is on Florida's oldest continuous site of higher education.

 The university is classified as a Research University with Very High Research by the Carnegie Foundation for the Advancement of Teaching.
 It comprises 16 separate colleges and more than 110 centers, facilities, labs and institutes that offer more than 360 programs of study, including professional school programs.
-The university has an annual budget of over $1.7 billion.
-Florida State is home to Florida's only National Laboratory, the National High Magnetic Field Laboratory, and is the birthplace of the commercially viable anti-cancer drug Taxol.
+In 2022-23 the university had an operating budget of $2.36 billion set by the Florida State University Board of Trustees.
+Florida State is home to Florida's only National Laboratory, the National High Magnetic Field Laboratory.
 FSU also operates the John & Mable Ringling Museum of Art, the State Art Museum of Florida and one of the nation's largest museum/university complexes.

 FSU is accredited by the Southern Association of Colleges and Schools (SACS).
 It is home to nationally ranked programs in many academic areas, including law, business, engineering, medicine, social policy, film, music, theater, dance, visual art, political science, psychology, social work, and the sciences.
-FSU leads Florida in four of eight areas of external funding for the STEM disciplines.

 For 2019, U.S. News & World Report ranked Florida State the country's 26th-best public university.

 Florida Governor Rick Scott and the state legislature designated FSU one of two "preeminent" state universities in the spring of 2013 among the 12 universities of the State University System of Florida.

 FSU's intercollegiate sports teams, commonly called the Seminoles, compete in National Collegiate Athletic Association (NCAA) Division I and the Atlantic Coast Conference (ACC).
-The athletics programs are favorites of passionate students, fans and alumni across the country, especially when led by the Marching Chiefs of the Florida State University College of Music.
-In their 113-year history, the Seminoles have won 20 national athletic championships and Seminole athletes have won 78 individual NCAA national championships.